-Polymers in Human and Veterinary Pharmaceuticals: A Journey into Biodegradability
+Polymers in Human and Veterinary Pharmaceuticals

-fascinating world of polymers.
+One of the key players in this endeavor is the fascinating world of polymers.
 These versatile materials have significantly impacted both human and veterinary medicine.
 In this series of articles, we will delve into the origins, functions, and future prospects of polymers in therapeutic applications.

 What Are Polymers?